pic1980/aws-doc-sdk-examples/rustv1/README.md

 # AWS SDK for Rust code examples

+> ⚠ Important - this branch is temporary for a build release without the WASM examples

 ## Purpose

 These examples demonstrate how to perform several operations using the AWS SDK for Rust.